flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 figure out how to help people build a web site in a day.
 It's definitely possible that I'm grossly misinterpreting this talk.
 I mean this sincerely: someone please explain to me why it's a bad idea to consider the beginner experience when you're building tools.
+Perhaps I am taking this personally because I have friends and family who have literally transformed their lives by learning Rails and Django, tools that prioritize beginner friendliness.

-Incidentally, the talk also raises and dismisses the idea of using red and green lights to tell the player when he's in tune or out of town.
+Back to the talk: it raises and dismisses the idea of using red and green lights to tell the player when he's in tune or out of town.
 This is funny because years ago I decided to pick up violin violin, and as I was learning the finger positions I would keep a tuner on to give me feedback on when I was in tune and out of tune -- using read and green lights.
 Initially I didn't know what in-tune and out-of-tune sounded like, or where exactly to position my fingers to create the correct sounds.
 The tuner gave me the feedback I needed to make corrections.
 Using the tuner is what actually helped me learn how to listen.

 One more counter-example: I am a photographer.
 My instrument, if you want to call it that, is the camera.
 I have a professional camera, and